 - A comprehensive suite of automated tests is run by our Continuous Integration system against any revision that is a release candidate.

 Code review is done by a different developer from the one who implements the change.
 They are usually from the same team unless relevant expertise from a different team is required.
 When larger changes are involved we often involve more than one reviewer.
 If all tests pass and the reviewer is happy with the pull request, they can approve it.
-This permits the pull request to be merged into our master branch later on.
+This permits the pull request to be merged into our main branch later on.

 - A developer queues to deploy their change.
 Our build system maintains who can deploy to each environment at what time to ensure deployments are handled consistently.